A few words from our founder …

 With more nodes came more operating systems and more communications overhead?

 I used a master/slave model where the master was in charge of distributing the load between all nodes (a sort of load balancer).
 The time frame was before the birth of virtual machines.
 I started by running on AIX workstations, then I got my hand on a farm of HP 735s that run HP-UX (the snakes we called them then!), so I ported to HP-UX.
 The challenge was in finding binary builds of PVM, at the time, for a new farm of free nodes I discovered at a participating lab.
 This time it was OS/2.
 I decided to rewrite the parts of the PVM that I needed and removed PVM from the equation.
 Cray 2 and some other obscure MIPS boxes entered into the equation as well.
+An early version of Linux Slackware distribution along with the halloween edition of red hat were in the mix as well.
 I was hungry for nodes(feed me Seymour!) so I kept looking for where I can attach my MIRR like a parasite.

 The need for data migration and data transfer

-We called the format HDR (hierarchical data representation).
+We called CDR LTER format HDR (hierarchical data representation).
 A plugin allowed us to reduce the number of formats we needed.
 So instead of writing n x n format conversions, we wrote only n+1.
-HDR served as a middle-ware that allowed us to convert to anything (Since we had as many formats as we had grad students, post-docs and faculty).
-We learned to deal with little and big Indian data representation along the way.
+HDR served as a middle-ware that allowed us to convert to anything (Since we had as many formats as we had grad students, post-docs,faculty and research partners).
+We learned to deal with little and big Indian data representations along the way.
 Using this knowledge, I learned to pass data between machines and software systems.
-I had the encouragement and the freedom to make mistakes thanks to a star professor and researcher (The great American ecologist and mind: Dr. David Tilman who was my boss at the U of M and who had the biggest impact on my life and chances of success and of course I called him Akdeem out of respect: Means Chief of all chiefs; His quick mind forced me to try and follow suit.).
+I had the encouragement and the freedom to make mistakes thanks to a star professor and researcher (The great American ecologist and mind: Dr. David Tilman (A professor at both the University of Minnesota and University of California, Santa Barbara; Also a Foreign elected member of British Royal Society and prior to that a recipient of the BBVA Foundation Frontiers of Knowledge Award), who was my boss at the University of Minnesota and who had the biggest impact on my life and chances of success.
+I called him Akdeem out of respect: Means Chief of all chiefs; His quick mind forced me to try and follow suit.).

 EH Socket library

 I remember being up every night at 3 am, because the network was unreliable then.
 I get up at three and “force the jobs to rerun on autosys” (And the bonuses[Incentives] of Wall street were a part of the three legged stool: Control, Incentives, and decision rights).
 So the customers will have their data on time.
-While waiting for the files to transfer from our main site in St Louis, I made myself a pot of French Roast coffee and a loaf of wheat, oat meal and barley bread to share with my friends and co-workers when I got to my 2nd work (:-) shift at 8:30am.
-It took me a few months to fix the problems and start getting some much needed sleep.
+While waiting for the files to transfer from our main site in St Louis, I made myself a pot of French Roast coffee and a loaf of wheat, oat meal and barley bread to share with my engineering friends and co-workers when I got to my 2nd work (:-) shift at 8:30am.
+It took me a few months to fix the problems and to start getting some much needed sleep.
+Every day I kept saying, FTP, rdist and everything like this has to go away.

 Gone are the early days of network unreliability but friendships and skills learned remain …Will continue refining both to deliver better solutions to complex problems and to satisfy my intellectual curiosity.